gersteinlab/ASTRO/README.md

 In single-cell mode, Step 4 (Feature Filtering) by default only creates the basic expression matrix and does not perform further row/column variance filtering.
 If needed, you can run that manually afterward or configure the relevant parameters.

+# Some further explantation
-6.1 Symbol meanings in StructureBarcode / StructureUMI
+## 6 Symbol meanings in StructureBarcode / StructureUMI

 A colon (:) means concatenating multiple segments.